Environmental law and practice in Australia: overview

 There are a large number of legislative instruments and regulatory bodies that govern environmental regulation in Australia.

-The key environmental legislation, and the relevant regulatory body, for each state and territory is as follows:
+The key environmental legislation, and the relevant regulatory body, for each state and territory are as follows:

 Australian Capital Territory.
 The Environmental Protection Act 1997 (ACT) administered by the Environment Protection Authority.

 Northern Territory.
-The Waste Management and Pollution Control Act 1998 (NT) administered by the Department of Natural Resources, Environment, The Arts and Sports.
+The Waste Management and Pollution Control Act 1998 (NT) and Environmental Assessment Act 1982 (NT) administered by the Environment Protection Authority.

 New South Wales.
 The Protection of the Environment Operations Act 1997 (NSW) administered by the Environment Protection Authority.

 Queensland.
-The Environment Protection Act 1994 (QLD) administered by the Department of Environment and Heritage Protection.
+The Environmental Protection Act 1994 (QLD) administered by the Department of Environment and Heritage Protection.

 South Australia.
 The Environment Protection Act 1993 (SA) administered by the Environment Protection Authority.

 Tasmania.
-The Environmental Management and Pollution Control Act 1994 (TAS) administered by the Board of Environmental Management and Pollution Control.
+The Environmental Management and Pollution Control Act 1994 (TAS) administered by the Environment Protection Authority.

 Victoria.
 The Environment Protection Act 1970 (VIC) administered by the Environment Protection Authority.

 Western Australia.
-The Environmental Protection Act 1986 (WA) (EP Act) administered by the Environmental Protection Authority (EPA) and the Department of Environment and Conservation (DEC).
+The Environmental Protection Act 1986 (WA) (EP Act) administered by the Environmental Protection Authority (EPA) and the Department of Environment Regulation (DER).

-While the broad topics are generally consistent in the various pieces of legislation, this chapter concentrates on the provisions contained in Western Australian legislation.
+Where possible in this chapter, broad topics are addressed consistently throughout the various jurisdictions in Australia.
+Where we could not comment generally, this chapter concentrates on the provisions contained in Western Australian legislation.

-Environmental regulation at the Commonwealth level is limited to areas of national significance and those involving the Commonwealth or Commonwealth bodies.
-The Commonwealth's primary environmental legislation is the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act).
-It is administered by the Department of Sustainability, Environment, Water, Population and Communities (SEWPAC).
+Environmental regulation at the Commonwealth level (that is, national/federal level) is limited to areas of national significance and those involving the Commonwealth or Commonwealth bodies.
+The Commonwealth's primary environmental legislation is the Environment Protection and Biodiversity Conservation Act 1999 (Cth) (EPBC Act) administered by the Department of the Environment and Energy (DOEE).

-All jurisdictions in Australia consider a breach of environmental law a serious incident with significant consequences, including constituting a breach of the criminal law in some circumstances.
+All jurisdictions in Australia consider a breach of environmental law a serious incident with significant consequences, including criminal sanctions in some circumstances.

 While each jurisdiction varies, the relevant regulators all have significant enforcement powers, including: